-Sales Revenues and Gross Profits
+Sales Revenue and Gross Profit

 The Eastern region includes the Company's operations in Florida, Maryland, Massachusetts, New York, New Jersey, Vermont, and its CBD business.
-The Western region includes the Company's operations in Arizona, California, Colorado, New Mexico, and Nevada.
+The Western region includes the Company's operations in Arizona, Colorado, New Mexico, and Nevada.

-Sales revenues and gross profits for the three and six months ended June 30, 2020 and 2019 are highlighted in the charts below:
+The following table summarizes sales revenue and gross profit for the three and nine months ended September 30, 2020 and 2019: